ncurses.3x - Man Page

 Ncurses_no_setbuf

-ncurses enabled buffered output during terminal initialization.
-This was done (as in SVr4 curses) for performance reasons.
-For testing purposes, both of ncurses and certain applications, this feature was made optional.
-Setting the NCURSES_NO_SETBUF variable disabled output buffering, leaving the output in the original (usually line buffered) mode.
+(Obsolete) Prior to internal changes developed in ncurses 5.9 (patches 20120825 through 20130126), the library used setbuf(3) to enable fully buffered output when initializing the terminal.
+This was done, as in SVr4 curses, to increase performance.
+For testing purposes, both of ncurses and of certain applications, this feature was made optional.
+Setting this variable disabled output buffering, leaving the output stream in the original (usually line-buffered) mode.

 Ncurses_no_utf8_acs

-As an alternative to the environment variable, ncurses checks for an extended terminfo capability U8.
-This is a numeric capability which can be compiled using tic -x.
-For example
+As an alternative to use of this variable, ncurses checks for an extended terminfo numeric capability U8 that can be compiled using “tic -x”.
+Examples follow.

 # linux console, if patched to provide working